SrFidelis/psl-snapshot/README.md

 # psl-snapshot
--> PSL Snapshot For Blender 2.8 and for BLENDER 2.9 NOW AVAILABLE!
+-> PSL Snapshot For Blender 2.8

 * Learn how to use correctly: http://bit.ly/2x6oGRx